 To live simply is verily an art, in the same way that an accomplished architect can design a building that is basic in its construction and frugal in its use of resources, yet beautiful in its outer appearance.
 Or like the artist who knows how to put different colours in their right place so that a painting is visually appealing and meaningful, we too are trying to put this society in its right place so that everyone has what they need for a dignified, creative and fulfilling life that is completely harmless and oriented towards the service of others.
 If we believe that there is something more to our existence beyond the stress and divisions of the modern world, if we can sense that a different way of living is possible in which everyone has the freedom and opportunity to explore their inborn creative potential, then we can intuit the truth that the whole of human evolution is like a scientific art where we all play our role as co-creators of the One Life.
 We are all artists of our own creation, from the inner to the outer.
 And there can be no such thing as ‘living simply’ without the Art of Living, or what is more accurately expressed in spiritual terms as the Art of Being.

-There are already many artists in the world, in this sense, who are concerned with changing how humanity conducts its national and global affairs so that we may better realise the common good of all people as we transition towards ecologically resilient societies.
-If we can imagine the existence of progressive civil society groups and humanitarian agencies as representing certain noble ideas about right human relations, then the art of thinking concerns the rendering of these ideas into actuality through the mass engagement of ordinary citizens.
+There are already many artists in the world, in this sense, who are concerned with changing how humanity conducts its national and global affairs so that we may better realise the collective wellbeing of all people as we transition towards ecologically resilient societies.
+If we can imagine the existence of progressive civil society groups and humanitarian agencies as representing certain noble ideas about right human relations, then the art of right thinking concerns the rendering of these ideas into actuality through the mass engagement of ordinary citizens.
 An end to poverty, a sustainable economy, a peaceful world and a healthy environment; all of these ideas will never come to fruition until the whole of society unites behind them, as we have thoroughly acknowledged throughout this discussion.
 And it is the embracing of these ideas by humanity in its entirety that will expand our consciousness as a race, making all our lives more joyful and guiding human intelligence to unfold at a much faster pace in alignment with our spiritual evolution.

-Thus the greatest disease on this earth is separation in both its inner and outer forms, and the art of right thinking concerns the very beginning stage of our collective planetary transformation.
+Thus the greatest disease on this earth is separation in both its inner and outer forms, and the art of right thinking concerns the very beginning stage of our cooperative planetary transformation.
 I do not believe we need to be too preoccupied with the art of living more simply at this time, as it is much more important to become aware of the illusions that are leading us astray from the simple path of right human relations.
 If we want to further contemplate these prognostic spiritual questions of what it may be like to live in a more enlightened and heart-engaged society, I suggest we start by becoming more cognisant of how the increasing trends of commercialisation are taking us in the opposite direction.
 To extend the analogy of the visual artist, it is commercialisation that is wrongly educating us, conditioning us and preventing us from putting all the colours in their right place, until our misapplied human intelligence is leading us towards our imminent self-destruction, as I have said many times.